 When you think about walleye fishing, you instantly think about Minnesota and Michigan.
 You think about cold water, leeches, night fishing, and rough conditions.
 Wind, rain and chop on the water.
 But what if we told you that there are walleye in most urban waterways and they are just waiting to be caught?

 While warm urban waters are not the best places to find walleye, if you know where a walleye should be, you are likely to find em.
-The South Platte River flows out of Chatfield Reservoir and heads north through the Denver.
+The South Platte River flows out of Chatfield Reservoir and heads north through the city of Denver.
 Walleye get washed out of the reservoir during floods and Spring runoffs when the dam is opened.
 They then find their new home about 5 mins from your front door.
 The South Platte has numerous drop downs, channels and deep holes that are home to some very nice urban walleye.

 Intro to Walleye (from Wikipedia)